 Many experts recommend an anti-inflammatory diet or a Mediterranean diet for overall health.
 Not only do anti-inflammatory diets decrease inflammation in the body, but they also reduce your risk for heart disease.

 When it comes to ankylosing spondylitis, you’ll find that eating anti-inflammatory foods can improve your symptoms in the long-term.

 An anti-inflammatory diet mainly consists of plant-based foods, such as fruits and vegetables, as well as moderate amounts of grains and lentils.
 This type of diet also emphasizes seafood over dairy and meat.
 Mediterranean diets also include a lot of heart-healthy olive oils.

 If you’re thinking about transforming your diet to help reduce your symptoms, you should also avoid inflammatory foods.
 This includes sugar, trans fats, red meat, processed foods, and fast food items.

 Sleep is another important part of health.
 Inflammation can take place in a sleep-deprived body, making pain, stiffness, and fatigue worse.
 Plus, a lack of sleep can lead to reduced exercise, more stress, and poor eating choices.

-The Centers for Disease Control and Prevention recommends at least seven hours of sleep per night for adults.
+The Centers for Disease Control and Prevention recommends of sleep per night for adults.
 If you’re over the age of 60, you may need seven to nine hours a night.
 If your current sleep pattern falls short of this amount, consider going to bed a bit earlier each night until you’ve hit your goal.